 Matthew J. Gardner

 Matthew J. Gardner is a partner at Robbins Schwartz, where he specializes in construction, commercial transactions, real estate, public finance, and board governance.
 Matt represents public and private project owners, contractors, subcontractors, and material suppliers over the course of construction projects.
 He regularly counsels clients through the public bid and procurement process, including drafting bid packets to comply with the assortment of laws impacting public project owners.
 He also drafts and negotiates a variety of construction contracts involving project owners, architects and design professionals, contractors and construction managers, and project general conditions.
 Additionally, Matt works with project owners throughout the project to quickly resolve any problems or conflicts that often arise on construction projects to help the project continue smoothly without delays or cost overruns.
-If a project does go wrong, Matt regularly represents clients on mechanics lien matters, construct defect cases, and other construction-related litigation.
+If a project does go wrong, Matt regularly represents clients on mechanics lien matters, construction defect cases, and other construction-related litigation.

 Matt’s commercial real estate practice involves representing public and private clients in a wide variety of real estate and land use matters.
 He represents clients throughout the purchase or sale of property, from drafting and negotiating a purchase and sale agreement, due diligence review of lease, environmental, and title matters, zoning, and ultimately through closing.
 Throughout the process, Matt seeks to ensure a smooth closing to fulfill the parties’ desired goals, while at the same time keeping his client fully informed of any nuances and risks, and making sure his client’s interests are protected.
 Matt also represents clients on commercial and education-related leases, large and small, and other land use issues such as licenses and easements, zoning, impact fees, or title disputes.